bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 yarn ios
 ```

-This should start building the app and then launch the app in an ios simulator.
+This should start building the app and then launch the app in an  simulator.
 So far we have created a basic RN project if this doesn't work then refer to the  react native development setup guide to troubleshoot.

 <img src="./exploring_bdk_rn/default_rn_app.png" style="display: block; margin: 0 auto; zoom: 25%;" />